-- (4) During the initial seventy-two hour treatment period, the minor has a right to associate or receive communications from parents or others unless the professional person in charge determines that such communication would be seriously detrimental to the minor's condition or treatment and so indicates in the minor's clinical record, and notifies the minor's parents of this determination. ((In no event may the minor)) A minor must not be denied the opportunity to consult an attorney unless there is an immediate risk of harm to the minor or others. - (5) If the evaluation and treatment facility, secure detoxification facility, or approved substance use disorder treatment program admits the minor, it may detain the minor for evaluation and treatment for a period not to exceed seventy-two hours from the time of provisional acceptance.
+- (4) During the initial seventy-two hour treatment period, the minor has a right to associate or receive communications from parents or others unless the professional person in charge determines that such communication would be seriously detrimental to the minor's condition or treatment and so indicates in the minor's clinical record, and notifies the minor's parents of this determination. ((In no event may the minor)) A minor must not be denied the opportunity to consult an attorney unless there is an immediate risk of harm to the minor or others. - (5) If the evaluation and treatment facility, secure withdrawal management and stabilization facility, or approved substance use disorder treatment program admits the minor, it may detain the minor for evaluation and treatment for a period not to exceed seventy-two hours from the time of provisional acceptance.
 The computation of such seventy-two hour period shall exclude Saturdays, Sundays, and holidays.
-This initial treatment period shall not exceed seventy-two hours except when an application for voluntary inpatient treatment is received or a petition for fourteen-day commitment is filed. - 31 (6) Within twelve hours of the admission, the facility shall 32 advise the minor of his or her rights as set forth in this chapter. - Sec.
-85. RCW 71.34.720 and 2018 c 201 s 5017 are each amended to read as follows: - (1) Each minor approved by the facility for inpatient admission shall be examined and evaluated by a children's mental health specialist, for minors admitted as a result of a mental disorder, or by a chemical dependency professional, for minors admitted as a result of a substance use disorder, as to the child's mental condition and by a physician, physician assistant, or psychiatric advanced registered nurse practitioner as to the child's physical condition within twenty-four hours of admission.
+This initial treatment period shall not exceed seventy-two hours except when an application for voluntary inpatient treatment is received or a petition for fourteen-day commitment is filed. - 33 (6) Within twelve hours of the admission, the facility shall advise the minor of his or her rights as set forth in this chapter. - Sec.
+84. RCW 71.34.720 and 2019 c 446 s 34 and 2019 c 444 s 18 36 are each reenacted and amended to read as follows: - (1) Each minor approved by the facility for inpatient admission shall be examined and evaluated by a children's mental health specialist, for minors admitted as a result of a mental disorder, or by a substance use disorder professional or co-occurring disorder specialist, for minors admitted as a result of a substance use disorder, as to the child's mental condition and by a physician, physician assistant, or psychiatric advanced registered nurse practitioner as to the child's physical condition within twenty-four hours of admission.
 Reasonable measures shall be taken to ensure medical treatment is provided for any condition requiring immediate medical attention.